 Rosner co-designed Shopping and F'ing (dir.
 Sean Holmes) with long-term collaborator Jon Bausor for the Lyric Hammersmith, where he is also an associate artist, and co-created 8 Minutes (2017), an hour-long multimedia dance piece, with choreographer Alexander Whitley and composer Daniel Wohl for Sadler's Wells.

-He is currently working on the revival of The Most Incredible Thing (Pet Shop Boys, dir.
-Javier de Frutos) for Charlotte Ballet, North Carolina, and directing a semi-staged concert performance of Ligeti's Violin Concerto with violinist Jennifer Koh.
+He is most recently designed The Most Incredible Thing (Pet Shop Boys, dir.
+Javier de Frutos) for Charlotte Ballet, North Carolina, and currently working on a newly commissioned video interpretation of Esa-Pekka Salonen's Foreign Bodies for the New York Philharmonic (June 2018).

 In 2008 Rosner won the BAFTA for Best Title Sequence for the Channel 4 television series Skins.
 He was born in Jerusalem and now lives and works in London.